-Professor Desai is a member of the American Law Institute and a Fellow of the American Bar Foundation.
+Professor Desai is an elected member of the American Law Institute and a Fellow of the American Bar Foundation.
 He received his A.B. in Mathematics from Harvard University (where he was awarded a Henry Russell Shaw Fellowship), a Master's in International Affairs from Columbia University and a J.D. from the University of California-Berkeley (Berkeley Law), where he was Editor-in-Chief of the California Law Review.